 The communication junctions (gap) between the cells form small tunnels between adjacent cells which enable neighboring cell to communicate with each other.
 This tunnel is composed of protein known as connexons.
 These connexons extend outward from the plasma membrane to join other connexon from the adjacent cell.
 The tunnel permits small water soluble particles to pass between the connected cells.
-An example of this type of junction is found in the heart and between neighboring cells has an importance in spreading the electrical activity
+An example of this type of junction is found in the heart and between smooth muscle cells.
+This form of communication between neighboring cells has an importance in spreading the electrical activity